flsoller/ff-hour-tracker/README.md

 # Description

-This project will be used for tracking and logging different metrics for a german voluntary fire fighter station.
-This solution replaces an Excel spreadsheet.
+This project will be used for tracking and logging different metrics for voluntary workers.
+This solution aims to provide an easy solution to tracking hours and expenses.
 The requirements are:

 - log work hours by category.
 - log expenses, deposits and payouts.
 - add / remove members.
 - get PDF reports for different metrics.
+- authentication.

 # Technology